These are the most popular Home Assistant Dashboard cards

 The Button Card is a more customizable alternative to standard Home Assistant offerings, compatible with any toggleable entity.
 With six available actions on tap, hold, or double-click, custom layouts, adjustable aspect ratios, and an array of icons, it offers plenty of room for personalization.

-Defining sizes using the button card (source: GitHub)
+Defining sizes using the Home Assistant custom button card

 Leave a comment